 Throughout the colder months, central heating becomes a necessity.
 The cold weather means cosy nights are a must, and early mornings are a bit more bearable thanks to the radiators that warm your home.

 Your boiler keeps you and your family warm morning and night, providing everything is working as it should.
 Of course, there is never a good time for your boiler to break, but there’s no doubt that winter is the worst time.
 Thankfully, you can take precautions to lower the risk of problems with your boiler.

 Get Your Boiler Serviced

 Having your boiler serviced yearly is one of the best ways to avoid significant problems.
 A gas safe registered engineer can look for any issues affecting your boiler and catch them early.

 The best time to book a boiler service is during the warmer months.
 Gas engineers tend to be less in demand, so you won’t have to wait too long.
 As well as that, having it done before winter means your heating system will be ready to get when the temperature starts to drop.

 Keep Your Boiler Clean

 It’s a quick and easy job that can make a huge difference.
-Keep the exterior of your boiler clean to prevent dust from clogging tubes or pipes.
+First, keep the exterior of your boiler clean to prevent dust from clogging tubes or pipes.